aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-html-to-other-formats/save-html-as-pdf-with-java-complete-guide-using-thread-pool/_index.md

 ExecutorService executor = Executors.newFixedThreadPool(5);
 ```

-> **Note:** The thread pool size should generally match the number of documents in the pool.
-Having more threads than available documents would cause threads to wait for a free `Document` instance.
+> **Note:** Align the thread‑pool size with the document‑pool size to avoid threads waiting for a free `Document` instance.

----

-## Step 5: Submit Generation Tasks
+### How to submit conversion tasks and personalize the template?

-Each task acquires a `Document` from the pool, personalizes the `counter` element, and saves the result as a PDF.
+Each task retrieves a `Document` from the pool, updates the placeholder, and saves the result as a PDF file. `Document` is Aspose.HTML's representation of an HTML document that can be manipulated and saved in various formats.

 ```java
 import com.aspose.html.pdf.*;